SalesConnection/Caction-Support/docs/Report_Page.md

      <img src="img2/Report_Page.png" alt="Report Page">
    </p>

-2. In the Report page, different features are shown as below.
+2. There are many features in the Report page.

    | No | Terms | Description |
    |----|-------|-------------|